 Lydia Panas’ photographs have been widely exhibited in galleries, museums and festivals internationally, including the National Portrait Gallery in London, the Scottish National Portrait Gallery in Edinburgh, the Brooklyn Museum, the Phillips Collection and Corcoran Gallery in Washington DC, the Korean Cultural Center in Los Angeles, Allentown Art Museum of the Lehigh Valley, Brigham Young University Museum, Artist’s Space in New York City, Atlanta National Airport, Zendai MoMA in Shanghai, Singapore International Photo Festival, Sifest Photo Festival, Lodz Fotofestiwal among others.

 Her work has been published in many journals and publications including the New York Times Magazine, Photo District News, Popular Photography, San Francisco Chronicle, Rain Taxi Review of Books, Flavorpill, WallStreet Journal Blog, GEO Wissen, Die Volkskrant, Haaretz, Philadelphia Inquirer, French Photo, The Village Voice among many others.

-Lydia has taught classes at the Museum of Modern Art, and been on the faculty of Muhlenberg, Lafayette, Moravian, Cedar Crest Colleges, Kutztown University, The Baum School of Art / Lehigh Carbon Community College.
-She is an Artist/Teacher at The Vermont College MFA Program, and workshops at Houston Center of Photography, Maine Media Workshops, La Fototeca, and upcoming at Anderson Ranch in Snowmass, Colorado and coming up at the Los Angeles Center of Photography.
+Lydia has lectured on photography at the Museum of Modern Art, and been on the faculty of Muhlenberg, Lafayette, Moravian, Cedar Crest Colleges, Kutztown University, The Baum School of Art / Lehigh Carbon Community College.
+She is an Artist/Teacher at The Vermont College MFA Program, and taught workshops at Houston Center of Photography, Maine Media Workshops, La Fototeca, and upcoming at Anderson Ranch in Snowmass, Colorado and coming up at the Los Angeles Center of Photography.

 Her first monograph The Mark of Abel, was published in 2012 by Kehrer Verlag, and received a best books nomination from Photo Eye Magazine, named a Photo District News’ PHOTO ANNUAL Book of 2012, as well as a Best Coffee Table book by the Daily Beast.
 Lydia’s second book Falling From Grace was released in October 2016.